supechicken/crdyboot/README.md

 Other tools used for image signing and running in a VM:

     sudo apt install efitools gdisk ovmf ovmf-ia32 qemu-system-x86 sbsigntool

+After installing qemu, add your user to the `kvm` group.
+You will need to log out and back in for this to take effect:

+    sudo adduser ${USER} kvm

 ## Building and testing